michael-hartmann/caps/manual/manual.rst

  - Calculate the free energy for different separations and temperatures
  - Calculate the free energy in the high temperature limit
- - Full support for perfect conductors, Drude metals, and generic metals described by a user-defined dielectric function
+ - Full support for perfect reflectors, Drude metals, and generic metals described by a user-defined dielectric function
  - libcasimir is fast and reliable
  - ready to use programs: you don't have to modify the code
  - libcasimir is free software – you may use it or even modify it